USTA Junior Tournaments

 - The new system will allow players to more easily compete across sections, as the levels will be standardized with an increased number of open events, providing even more playing opportunities for junior players.

-- In addition, there will be a series of non-ranking events, which will focus on age-appropriate competition, development, and fun called the Net Generation Circuit.
+- In addition, there will be a series of non-ranking events, which will focus on age-appropriate competition, development, and fun.

 “In order to properly grow and retain tennis players, it is imperative that we provide offerings that are developmentally appropriate, consistent, and easy to navigate, and that is one of the many reasons why we have made the changes to the junior competitive structure,” said Craig Morris, Chief Executive, Community Tennis, USTA.
 “Our research and data told us that our current structure needed change based on many factors that ultimately have contributed to a decrease in participation and player retention.
 The new system, based on the American Development Model, puts into place a consistent, clear and simple pathway, which will attract and retain more players into the game.”